nodejs/admin/Moderation-Policy.md

 * Posts authored by non-Collaborators are always subject to immediate Moderation by any Collaborator if the content is intentionally disruptive or in violation of the [Code of Conduct][].
-* When Moderating non-Collaborator Posts, the moderating Collaborator should:
+* When Moderating non-Collaborator Posts, the moderating Collaborator must:
   * Explain the justification for Moderating the post, and
   * Identify all changes made to the Post.
   * If the Moderation action included Blocking, an indication of whether the Block is temporary or indefinite is required, along with a note justifying the action.
-* If an explanation of a Moderation action for a non-Collaborator Post is provided, it should be provided in:
+* If an explanation of a Moderation action for a non-Collaborator Post is provided, it must be provided in:
   * The original Post being modified (as replacement or appended content),
   * A new post within the original thread, or
   * A new issue within the private nodejs/moderation repository.